lih/WiQEE-pages/lexicon.md

 `$` : $name\ ...\ \rightarrow\ \$name\ ...$

+### `vocabulary` / `set-vocabulary`

+Pushes the active dictionary, that contains all defined variables, on top of the stack.
+In the second case, make the top of the stack the current dictionary, redefining all variables at once.

 ### `lookup`

-A more flexible version of `$`, where the environment is specified explicitly as a second argument.
+A more flexible version of `$`, where the environment is specified explicitly as a second argument (for example, from calling `vocabulary`).

 First-class functions
 ---------------------